mythrij/onedatashare/README.md

 * Netty 4.0.0
 * JSch 0.1.50

+Running Stork using the startup script in `bin` currently requires Bash.
+In a future release, this script will be cleaned up a bit to be more portable between shells.
+If you do not have Bash installed, running the following command after building effectively does what the script does:

+    java -cp 'lib/*' stork.Stork <command> [args]

 This section will be formalized bit later.
 For now, the necessary libraries are included in the repository.